Metrics, quantization and registration in varifold spaces: Results

 \section{Results}

 We now present some results of the previous algorithms on discrete varifolds of dimension $d=1$ and $d=2$.
 In all these experiments, we choose the deformation kernel $K$ of $V$ to be a diagonal Gaussian kernel $K(x,y)=\exp(-\frac{|x-y|^2}{\sigma_V^2}) Id$.
 The kernel function $\rho$ is a Gaussian of scale $\sigma_{\rho}$.
 The choice of these scales is adapted to the sizes of the shapes in each of the experiment.
-We will not discuss these questions more in detail here, since this is not our main topic and it has been more thoroughly analyzed in previous works such as \shortcite{Vialard2012,Charon2017,Hsieh2018}.
-The function $\gamma$ is chosen, depending on the situation, among the different classes of functions discussed in detail in \shortcite{Charon2017}, the main distinction being whether the considered varifolds are rectifiable or not according to the conditions given by Theorem \ref{thm:dist_rectifiable_var} and Theorem \ref{thm:dist_general_var}.
+We will not discuss these questions more in detail here, since this is not our main topic and it has been more thoroughly analyzed in previous works such as \cite{Vialard2012,Charon2017,hsieh2019diffeomorphic}.
+The function $\gamma$ is chosen, depending on the situation, in the different classes of functions discussed in detail in \cite{Charon2017}, the main distinction being whether the considered varifolds are rectifiable or not according to the conditions given by Theorem \ref{thm:dist_rectifiable_var} and Theorem \ref{thm:dist_general_var} and whether the shapes carry a relevant orientation or not.
+In particular, one can use $\gamma(t) = t^2$ to recover an orientation invariant fidelity metric, or $\gamma(t) = e^{-\frac{2}{\sigma_{\gamma}^2}(1-t)}$ which leads to an orientation sensitive distance that satisfy the conditions of Theorem \ref{thm:dist_general_var}.
 All simulations are run on a desktop computer equipped with a NVIDIA Quadro P5000 graphics card.